-We are hiring a new lab manager!
+We are hiring a new research assistant!
 Please click here to learn more.

 Welcome to Irene Xu and Christina Wu, who join the lab as new research assistants to support our NIMH-funded Threat Sense project.
 Welcome also to Zoë Hawks who joins us from Washington University as a new postdoctoral fellow.